alanvantony/studentcomplaintbox/README.md

 **This is purely an Academic Project to learn Python Django**

+This project is built on a virtual enviornment created in VS Code.

 Student satisfaction is a major concern for any educational institute.
 However, many times the students fail to express their concerns & issues or fail to reach out for proper support from the organisation.A Grievance may be any kind of discontent or dissatisfaction or negative perception, whether